pineapplemachine/interval-tree-type-js/readme.md

 type to keep track of intervals.
 Some functions may return a SortedArray of intervals.
 When this is the case, the documentation will clearly mention it.
-Modifying operations like `push` or index assignment can cause the SortedArray's other functions to no longer behave correctly.
+Modifying operations like `push` or index assignment can cause a SortedArray's other functions to no longer behave correctly.
 However, operations that do not modify the array should behave exactly like you would expect from any normal Array.
-You should refer to the SortedArray package documentation for more detail.
+(You should refer to the SortedArray package documentation for more detail.)

 ## API